 - (a) Management must ensure:

-- (1) Each employee is protected from falling through any hole (including skylights) that is 4 feet or more above a lower level by one or more of the following:
+- (1) each employee is protected from falling through any hole (including skylights) that is 4 feet or more above a lower level by one or more of the following:

-- a.
-Covers;
+- a. covers;

-- b.
-Guardrail systems;
+- b. guardrail systems;

-- c.
-Travel restraint systems; or
+- c. travel restraint systems; or

-- d.
-Personal fall arrest systems.
+- d. personal fall arrest systems

-- (2) Each employee is protected from tripping into or stepping into or through any hole that is less than 4 feet above a lower level by covers or guardrail systems;
+- (2) each employee is protected from tripping into or stepping into or through any hole that is less than 4 feet above a lower level by covers or guardrail systems;

-- (3) Each employee is protected from falling into a stairway floor hole by a fixed guardrail system on all exposed sides, except at the stairway entrance;
+- (3) each employee is protected from falling into a stairway floor hole by a fixed guardrail system on all exposed sides, except at the stairway entrance;

-- (4) Each employee is protected from falling into a ladderway floor hole or ladderway platform hole by a guardrail system and toe boards erected on all exposed sides, except at the entrance to the hole, where a selfclosing gate or an offset must be used;
+- (4) each employee is protected from falling into a ladderway floor hole or ladderway platform hole by a guardrail system and toeboards erected on all exposed sides, except at the entrance to the hole, where a selfclosing gate or an offset must be used;

-- (5) Each employee is protected from falling through a hatchway and chute floor hole by: - a.
-A hinged floor-hole cover and a fixed guardrail system that leaves only one exposed side (when the hole is not in use, management must ensure the cover is closed or a removable guardrail system is provided on the exposed sides); - b.
-A removable guardrail system and toe boards on not more than two sides of the hole and a fixed guardrail system on all other exposed sides (management must ensure the removable guardrail system is kept in place when the hole is not in use); or - c.
-A guardrail system or a travel restraint system when a work operation necessitates passing material through a hatchway or chute floor hole. - 4.
-Dockboards or dockplates Management must ensure each employee on a dockboard is protected from falling 4 feet or more to a lower level by a guardrail system or handrails. - (a) A guardrail system or handrails are not required when: - (1) Dockboards are being used solely for materials-handling operations using motorized equipment; - (2) Employees engaged in these operations are not exposed to fall hazards greater than 4 feet; and - (3) Those employees have been trained in accordance of this protocol. - 5.
+- (5) each employee is protected from falling through a hatchway and chutefloor hole by: - a. a hinged floor-hole cover and a fixed guardrail system that leaves only one exposed side (When the hole is not in use, management must ensure the cover is closed or a removable guardrail system is provided on the exposed sides; - b. a removable guardrail system and toeboards on not more than two sides of the hole and a fixed guardrail system on all other exposed sides (management must ensure the removable guardrail system is kept in place when the hole is not in use.); or - c. a guardrail system or a travel restraint system when a work operation necessitates passing material through a hatchway or chute floor hole. - 4.
+Dockboards Management must ensure that each employee on a dockboard is protected from falling 4 feet or more to a lower level by a guardrail system or handrails. - (a) A guardrail system or handrails are not required when: - (1) dockboards are being used solely for materials-handling operations using motorized equipment; - (2) employees engaged in these operations are not exposed to fall hazards greater than 10 feet; and - (3) those employees have been trained in accordance with Section L. of this protocol. - 5.
 Runways and similar walkways Management must ensure each employee on a runway or similar walkway is protected from falling 4 feet or more to a lower level by a guardrail system. - 6.
-Dangerous equipment - - (a) Management must ensure: - Each employee less than 4 feet above dangerous equipment is protected from falling into or onto the dangerous equipment by a guardrail system or a travel restraint system, unless the equipment is covered or guarded to eliminate the hazard; and
+Dangerous equipment - - (a) Management must ensure that: - (1) each employee less than 4 feet above dangerous equipment is protected from falling into or onto the dangerous equipment by a guardrail system or a travel restraint system, unless the equipment is covered or guarded to eliminate the hazard;

-- (2) Each employee 4 feet or more above dangerous equipment must be protected from falling by guardrail systems, safety net systems, travel restraint systems, or personal fall arrest systems. - 7.
-Openings -
+(2) each employee 4 feet or more above dangerous equipment must be protected from falling by guardrail systems, safety net systems, travel restraint systems, or personal fall arrest systems.

+7. Openings -